tinacms/tinacms/ROADMAP.md

 As the project has grown the website's structure has proved problematic for contributors.
 Deciding where to put new docs and where to look for files to be changed has been challenging.
-We've also found that our messaging around Tina has lead to some misconceptions that we would like to correct.
-This cycle we are focussing on improving the documentation and messaging around TinaCMS.
+We've also found that our messaging around Tina has lead to some misconceptions that we would like to correct. **This cycle we are focussing on improving the documentation and messaging around TinaCMS.**

-**Projects**

-- Improving the Inline Editing Experience
-- Github Based Authoring with `create-react-app`

 ### Cycle 1: May 18th to June 26th